Teratopia/AppliedMaterials/src/data/board.md

   otherBoards:
     - title: Atento S.A.
   boardComittees:
-    - title: Human Resources & Compensation (Chair)
+    - title: Human Resources and Compensation (Chair)
   keyQualifications:
     - title: Service management for technology companies on a global, regional and country level
     - title: Senior leadership and management experience
     - title: Global business, industry and operational experience
     - title: International strategic and business development
     - title: Public company board experience
-  bio: Thomas J. Iannotti server as Senior Vice President and General Manager, Enterprise Services, for Hewlett-Packard Company, a technology solutions provider to consumers, businesses and institutions globally, from February 2009 until his retirement in October 2011.
-From 2002 to January 2009, My.
-Iannotti held various executive positions at Hewlett-Packard, including Senior Vice President and Managing Director, Enterprise Business Group, Americas.
-From 1978 to 2002, Mr. Iannotti worked at Digital Equipment Corporation, a supplier of personal computing systems, after its acquisition of Digital Equipment Corporation.
+  bio: Thomas J. Iannotti served as Senior Vice President and General Manager, Enterprise Services, for Hewlett-Packard Company, a technology solutions provider to consumers, businesses and institutions globally, from February 2009 until his retirement in October 2011.
+From 2002 to January 2009, Mr. Iannotti held various executive positions at Hewlett-Packard, including Senior Vice President and Managing Director, Enterprise Business Group, Americas.
+From 1978 to 2002, Mr. Iannotti worked at Digital Equipment Corporation, a vendor of computer systems and software, and at Compaq Computer Corporation, a supplier of personal computing systems, after its acquisition of Digital Equipment Corporation.
 Mr. Iannotti currently serves as lead director of the board of directors of Atento S.A.
 - name: Alexander A. Karsner
   slug: alexander-karsner
   image: ../images/karsner.png
   title: Senior Strategist, X
   age: 52
-  type: Senior Strategist, Independent Director
+  type: Independent Director
   since: Director since 2008
   boardComittees:
-    - title: Human Resources & Compensation
+    - title: Human Resources and Compensation
-    - title: Corporate Governance & Nominating
+    - title: Corporate Governance and Nominating
   keyQualifications:
     - title: Expertise in public policy and government relations
     - title: Domestic and international trade, development and investment markets